You are here

 - Dissertation and defense

-Students participating in the program are first admitted through one of the participating academic departments within the Pratt School of Engineering or Trinity College of Arts & Sciences.
+- PhD students are first admitted through one of the participating academic departments within the Pratt School of Engineering or Trinity College of Arts & Sciences

 In the 1st year, four to six courses* must be selected from eight core courses (3 credits each, 18 credits total):